daria-kotova/head-md-future-of-drawing/readme.md

 ## 2024-01-11

 Got laser and zonde (?) cuts.
-Finally finished my battlse with the 3D base.
+Finally finished my battle with the 3D base.

 ## 2024-01-10